TiagoJCor/Optimization-Argonne/README.md

 # Optimization-Argonne

 Implementation of parallel variable transformation and coordinate descent optimization algorithms.
+This work was done as part of my internship at the MCS Division of Argonne National Laboratory.

 ---